Benjamin Steffan

 Benjamin Steffan (born 12 January 1996) is a German ice dancer.
-With his skating partner, Jennifer Janse van Rensburg, he is the 2020 Santa Claus Cup champion, the 2021 Egna Dance Trophy silver medalist, a three-time Bavarian Open champion (2022–24), and four time German national champions (2022–25).
+With his skating partner, Jennifer Janse van Rensburg, he is a five-time ISU Challenger Series medalist and five time German national champions (2022–26).
+Janse van Rensburg/Steffan represented Germany at the 2026 Winter Olympics.

+With his previous skating partners Sandrine Hofstetter and Leah Steffan, he is a three-time German junior national bronze medalist.

 Personal life

 Steffan was born on January 12, 1996 in Chemnitz, Germany.
 His younger sister, Leah, is also a former competitive ice dancer.

 He and his wife, Patricia, welcomed a son, Leon, in March 2025.

 Career

 Early career

 Originally a hockey player, Steffan decided to switch to ice dancing in 2006 at the age of ten.
 His first ice dance coach was Annerose Wetzel and he was briefly partnered with Camilla Barth for a short period.
 Steffan would eventually decide to team up with his sister, Leah, in 2012, and the siblings were coached by Susan Fichtelmann in Chemnitz.
 Together, the siblings would win bronze at the 2014 and 2015 German Junior Championships.
 Their partnership would dissolve, however, following the 2014–15 figure skating season, with Leah electing to retire from competing.

 Steffan would eventually team up with Sandrine Hofstetter during the 2015–16 figure skating season.
 The team were coached by Alexander Gazsi in Duebendorf, Switzerland.
 Together, they would win bronze at the 2016 German Junior Championships before parting ways after the season ended.